-For all the benefits they offer, traditional structured interviews do come with some challenges that can be difficult for companies to overcome.
-This eBook explores some simple ways that recruiters can overome the challenges of structured interviews and reap the rewards of this assessment method.
+For all the benefits they offer, traditional Structured Interviews do come with some challenges that can be difficult for companies to overcome.
+This eBook explores some simple ways that recruiters can overcome the challenges of structured interviews and reap the rewards of this assessment method.

 Better Legal Defensibility with Structured Interviews